brson/wasm-opt-rs/notes.md

 I kept notes throughout the project, and snippets of text to inform the blog, so that when it came time to finish it I would remember what was important.

+This blog post was _definitely_ the single largest work item of the entire project.
+After passing the draft to David Tolnay to review, he came back with many good ideas, some of which we postponed to the future, but some of which we needed to take action on, if only to reflect the mistakes we made with `cxx` in this blog post, and how to correct them.
-This blog post was probably the single largest work item of the entire project, taking at least 10 hours of my time, and stretching on for weeks after the project was otherwise complete.
+I think I worked on the blog for at least 30 hours, stretching on for weeks after the project was otherwise complete.
 I don't mind that at all though &mdash; I'm happy with how it turned out, lots of solid technical content, a strong addition to my website.